apache/geode-native/BUILDING.md

 #### Mac OSX Xcode

-Install X Code from the App Store
+Install XCode from the App Store
 * You have to run XCode once to get it initialize properly (software agreement).
 * Install the command line tools for xcode - run `xcode-select --install` from terminal

-Install the required dependancies through homebbrew.
+Install the required dependencies through homebrew.
 If you use another package manager for your mac feel free to use that.

 ```bash
 $ brew install geode